tchen465/STAT679/README.md

 Some of the files of PS2 were modified after submitting at canvas.

 Improved the code.
 Had to update the file in canvas.
-Sorry for the late re-submit.
+Sorry for the late re-submission.